-How the digital tax will affect you, as a buyer?
+How does the digital tax affect you?

 At the moment, the digital tax seems to only affect sellers and service providers overseas.
-This means that it should affect only those selling their products or service, even on websites such as Lazada and Alibaba.com with sellers that operate in many different countries.

 Despite all this, the fact remains that a country is entitled to its fair share of tax revenue when an online service entity sells a product or service to a consumer in it.
-As such, we will have to wait and see if Budget 2018 will reveal further information regarding digital tax.